 Establishing good communication between postdocs and supervisors is critical for a successful relationship.
 The Individual Development Plan (IDP) serves as a communication tool between postdoc and supervisor(s), and provides a planning process that identifies both professional development needs and career objectives.
 The IDP opens communication, identifies expectations, establishes objective criteria for success, recognizes the importance of training and service, and is flexible to allow new opportunities to be pursued when they appear.
 The IDP should include defined time and resources devoted to research and career development activities in addition to contributions to the supervisor's research.

 If it serves the purpose of the career goals of the postdoc (expressed via the IDP), it is possible for postdoc scholars to take courses at OSU to acquire skills and expertise in areas beyond that of the research topic that the postdoc is working on.
 This includes the 18-credit Graduate Certificate in College and University Teaching (GCCUT).
 Since postdoc scholars are not OSU employees, tuition reduction is not avaialble.
-The Center for the Integration of Reseach, Learning, and Instruction at OSU offers professional development opportunities in teaching with credit and no cost options.

 Two recent reports (the NIH Biomedical Research Workforce Report and the NIGMS Strategic Plan) have brought renewed attention to the value of career planning for scientists.
 IDPs have been suggested as particularly useful tools for assisting in the career development of science PhDs.
 In response to this need, a interactive, web-based tool that will help postdocs set and achieve long-term and short-term career goals was launched in September 2012: myIDP.
 Created with support from the Burroughs Wellcome Fund, myIDP helps postdocs and graduate students in the sciences develop a step-by-step plan for reaching their career goals.